 You may even get to go to a wedding!

 A staff member at Sangam got married while I was there and the Sangam family was invited to go to the turmeric ceremony before the wedding.
 It was so much fun to celebrate and experience this unique tradition and cover each other in turmeric!
+If one of your friends are getting married, you should recommend them these rose gold wedding rings.

 Trying new things